By Hally Darnell

 Along with excelling academically, Jurewicz is the president of Broad’s Student Senate, and is a student teaching assistant for Principles of Financial Accounting 201, amongst others.
 Jurewicz will immediately enroll in Broad’s MS in Accounting program.
 She has already been offered a full-time role in the R&D and Government Incentives Tax Department at Deloitte, which she will begin in 2018 post-graduation.

-“Jamie is one of the most incredible students I’ve met in my 20+ years at the Broad College,” says Helen Dashney, Director of Financial Markets Institute.
+“Jamie is one of the most incredible students I’ve met in my 20+ years at the Broad College,” says Helen Dashney, director of the Financial Markets Institute.
 “A top-performing student, he is committed to setting stretch goals and surpassing them.”